 Jacob Dyck (II) married Maria Claassen on October 3, 1765.
 Ten children were born to this marriage, two of which are known to have died in infancy.
 Jacob Dyck (II) died April 9, 1820, at Poppau, West Prussia.
 No dates are available for Maria Claassen's birth or death.

-The Ladekopp Mennonite Church in the Vistula Delta.
+Until the second half of the 18th century, Mennonite congregations did not have permanent, fixed meeting houses or 35 The Ladekopp Mennonite Church in the Vistula Delta.
 Built in 1768, this church was destroyed by the Russian Army in 1945.
 The present government of Poland has declared the Ladekopp Cemetery a national monument.

 Top photo: